“It’s better to build something that a small number of users love, than a large number of users like.” Sam Altman, Y Combinator

 But then, as a designer, you will always try to deliver the best without cutting any corner.
 You will always face this tug-of-war between your designer ego and the budget constraint.
 I chose quality over budget during my initial years only to find my requests shot down by start-up owners.
 Then, I learned more about their pain points with the increasing number of customer interactions.
 So, I found a way to bypass budget constraints without compromising quality: you could avoid steps like starting from the ground up to do the wireframes and the visual designs.
 There are a lot of libraries and design systems out there for you to use, and make sure you utilize them.

 But, only use these elements and libraries to form a base and create features that may not need innovation or be functional and aesthetically good-looking.
 As I mentioned earlier, keep it simple and innovate only where necessary, which is the main user need.
+The below point can help you create better UX design for Startups.

 What you should do: